ChrisTheBloob/playground-EwpBtioB/statement.md

 public static void main(String[] args) {
 // }

-String message = "SOMEONE TOLD ME ONCE THAT I SHOULD LIVE, I TOLD THEM 'HEY GET A JOB' -QUOTE FROM CHRIS";
+String message = "SOME PEOPLE SAY YOU NEED A HAMMER TO NAIL A NAIL, BUT THE PROBLEM WAS I HAD SCREWS. -QUOTE FROM CHRIS";
 System.out.println(message);

 //{ autofold